I don’t know you!

 Whatever the reason, stranger anxiety is a normal part of a child’s development that begins around seven to nine months.
-For example, one study observed a group of babies as they grew from age four months to twelve months.
+For example, one study observed a group of babies growing from age four months to twelve months.
 Here’s how it worked:

 Please don’t leave me!

 Most young children get upset when their mothers or other familiar caregivers leave them, even for brief periods of time.
 As children grow to feel a strong attachment to their parents or caregivers, seeing them leave is scary.
-And while it may be heartbreaking for a parent to leave a crying child, the child is actually showing that she has reached an important developmental milestone.
-The young child feels an emotional bond to the parent and that is a good thing!
+And while it may be heartbreaking for a parent to leave a crying child, the child is showing that she has reached an important developmental milestone.
+The young child feels an emotional bond with the parent, and that is a good thing!

 When leaving your child with someone, communicate to your child that he will be safe and that you will be back soon.